 In this regard, ASPSPs are only required to report on PSU interface for PSD2 in-scope accounts and regarding PSD2 in-scope functionality (i.e. initiation of a credit transfer payments and/or accessing account and transaction information).
 In order to enable a ‘like for like’ comparison, OBIE recommends the following guidance for calculating each element in regard to PSU interface availability and performance:

 OBIE has included a template that ASPSPs using the OBIE Standard might find useful in preparing their information for publication and reporting to the FCA (or other CA) from September 2019:

 OBIE ASPSP Reporting Template v1.1

-Whilst ASPSPs are only required to publish statistics on their website and submit to FCA every quarter, OBIE recommends that non-CMA9 ASPSPs submit these reports (all completed Report Tabs) and also the detailed workings (the Data Tab) using this template to OBIE on a monthly basis.
-This will enable OBIE to track overall health and growth of the Open Banking ecosystem.
+Whilst ASPSPs are only required to publish statistics on their website and submit them to FCA every quarter, OBIE recommends that non-CMA9 ASPSPs submit these reports (all completed Report Tabs) and also the detailed workings (the Data Tab) using this template to OBIE on a monthly basis.
+This will enable OBIE to track the overall health and growth of the Open Banking ecosystem.

 Where ASPSPs support more than one major or minor API version in production, each version must be reported separately.
 For example, v3.0 and v3.1 must be reported separately.
-However patches, for example v3.1.1, should be reported as aggregate together with the relevant major or minor release (i.e. together with v3.1).
+However patches, for example, v3.1.1, should be reported as aggregate together with the relevant major or minor release (i.e. together with v3.1).